Robby Gordon: Cup Series

 Later in the same season, he joined Richard Childress Racing as a replacement for an injured Mike Skinner.
 In the rescheduled season finale at New Hampshire, Gordon was engaged in a closing-laps battle with eventual champion Jeff Gordon (no relation).
 With 16 laps to go, leader Jeff Gordon (who ended up leading 257 of the 300 laps) was stuck behind the 12th place No. 77 car of Robert Pressley trying to stay on the lead lap, with Robby right on his tail.
 In the middle of turns three and four, Robby gave a bump to Jeff while he had slowed down to try and pass the lapped car of Mike Wallace, sending him into Wallace's No. 12 car and inflicting damage on the 24 car.
 Jeff was black flagged while attempting to retaliate under caution, and Robby went on to earn a controversial first career victory.
 The race, which had originally been scheduled for September, was postponed after the September 11 attacks, and after the event Gordon announced he would donate all his winnings to the victims of the 9/11 attacks.

 Gordon continued to race for Richard Childress Racing in 2002.
 He crashed in the Daytona 500 and had a string of poor finishes in the spring.
 He performed well at Sonoma and led the most laps at Watkins Glen with 21 and finished third.
-He had a Top 10 run at the Bank of America 500 but crashed in a 10-car pileup which also collected teammates Jeff Green and Kevin Harvick.
-Gordon finished 20th in the final points standings, which was, at the time, his highest finishing position in his career.
+He had a top-ten run at the Bank of America 500 but crashed in a ten-car pileup which also collected teammates Jeff Green and Kevin Harvick.
+Gordon finished twentieth in the final points standings, which was, at the time, his highest finishing position in his career.

 In 2003, Gordon broke out and compiled his best season statistically.
 He finished sixth in the Daytona 500 and finished 10th in the Aaron's 499.
 He also led 29 laps at Richmond and finished fourth in the rain-shortened race.
 Then, he earned his first road course win at Infineon Raceway, after a controversial but legal pass under caution of his then-teammate, Kevin Harvick.
 Gordon continued running well during July, finishing seventh at Chicagoland, and then sixth at the 2003 Brickyard 400.
 Gordon took his third career win later in the year at Watkins Glen.
 He, Jeff Gordon, Tony Stewart, and Kyle Busch are the only drivers to win both road course events (at Infineon Raceway and Watkins Glen) in one season since the two became part of the current Sprint Cup schedule.
 Part of the reason for Gordon's success in 2003 was his pairing with Kevin Hamlin, a veteran crew chief.
 Despite his success with Hamlin, RCR replaced Hamlin with crew chief Chris Andrews for 2004.